parsa-rangriz/parsa-rangriz.github.io/_pages/sharif.md

 ---
 permalink: /sharif/
-title: "4Sharif's"
+title: "Sharif Notes"
 author_profile: true
 redirect_from:
 ---
-Welcome to 4Sharif's!
+Welcome to Sharif Notes!
 This page is all about helping out my friends at Sharif University of Technology, especially physics undergrad students.
 ## Administrative Processes and Educational Services
 Here I try to explain the administrative processes and educational services, which are sometimes very complicated and unusual, in a simple language through the experiences that have existed before.
 If there have been any changes in any of the described processes and the working method has changed, you can inform me.
 By the way, some of the essential documents can be found on [Sharif's website](https://ac.sharif.edu/docs/).